KrammyGod/deployment-reload-server/README.md

-# pingbot-reload-server
+# deployment-reload-server
-Server that will receive github webhooks and reload the bot
+Server that will receive github webhooks and reload any cloned local repos